The new Elastic Cloud home page is here. Meet your new one-stop gateway to hosted and managed Elasticsearch:

 We separated your profile from your contacts:

-- Your account password and MFA are now under the account Settings in the upper-right corner of the console.
+- Your account password and MFA are now under the account Settings of the console.

 - Operational, billing, and monitoring contacts are still under the Account menu, but listed as Contacts instead.